brorb/710-wiki/Content/Concepts/Private Room.md

 TTH: I'm sorry, but I can\<INSERT S PROTECTED CODE>'t take bribes.
 F2930: I see, what a shame, well it's near\<INSERT LAN CORD EXPUNGED AFTER 0432 AM>
 ```
+In this last private room chat, it is confirmed that [[F2930]] has purged their terminal. [[F2930]] mentions that they aren't "going to have that district for that long", implying that they have a changing jurisdictional responsibilities.
+They try to bribe the [[TTH]] agent with 2000 Credits.
+This is the first mention of this "Credit" currency.
+The [[TTH]] agent does not accept the bribe.